poseidon-framework/poseidon-framework.github.io/getting_started.md

 This is a short tutorial that runs you through some basic functionality of the poseidon framework and tooling.

+Please also see the slides [A short introduction to the Poseidon framework](https://nevrome.github.io/uni.tuebingen.poseidon.intro.2h.2024/) by Clemens Schmid, which showcases many key aspects of the framework, as well as our [preprint on biorxiv](https://www.biorxiv.org/content/10.1101/2024.04.12.589180).

 ## Preparation
 You will need to install our two command-line tools `trident` and `xerxes`.
 They are available as pre-compiled binaries for MacOS and Linux, and in case of trident also for Windows:
 * `trident`: https://github.com/poseidon-framework/poseidon-hs/releases/latest